If online privacy is something you care about for you or your kids or the world, for that matter, I have some information to share with you.

 Of course there are laws designed to protect kids and adults from dissemination of this information.
 But, what if those laws change?
 What if those laws are broken?

-For now, we just need to be aware and exercise the bit of privacy options we have online.
+For now, we just need to be aware and mindfully exercise the privacy options we can control.

 Here are some tips: